Last Updated on April 4, 2021

 If you are driving through the park to the beach be careful as kangaroos are active at dawn.
 It is entirely possible that they could jump across the road in front of you.

-Do not forget your camera or phone to take some video.
+Do not forget your camera to take some amazing pictures or phone to take some video.

 If you are visiting during the cooler months wrap up warmly as it can be really chilly on the beach before the sun rises.